mne-tools/mne-cpp/doc/gh-pages/pages/contribute/docuimprovements.md

 ## Create an access token

 Create a new access token and give it repo rights only.
-A guide on how to create a new token can be found [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+A guide on how to create a new token can be found [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line){:target="_blank" rel="noopener"}.

 ## Set secrets

 Create a secret for your forked MNE-CPP repository.
-A guide on how to create a new token can be found [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets).
+A guide on how to create a new token can be found [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets){:target="_blank" rel="noopener"}.
 The secret must be named `GIT_CREDENTIALS_DOCU_TEST` and have the following format `https://$username:$token@github.com/`, where `$token` is the access token created in the step above and `$username` is your GitHub user name.

 ## Make your changes to the documentation